There are few simple steps you can follow to protect yourself online through every stage of the buying process.

 - Before you test drive the car, make sure your insurance covers test drives

-- Be wary of sellers asking for a deposit at this stage.
-If you do choose to put a deposit down, make sure you get a receipt stamped with the date and time and the sellers licence details.
+- If you do choose to put a deposit down, make sure you get a receipt stamped with the date and time and the sellers licence details.

 Step 4: Making an offer